TGOlson/rpi-haskell/README.md

 # rpi-haskell

 Haskell installation on top of `rpi-raspbian` base image.
-Suitable for running or compiling Haskell code for arm devices - such as the raspberry pi.
+Suitable for running or compiling Haskell code for arm devices - such as a Raspberry Pi.

 #### Build Details
 - [Source Repository](https://github.com/tgolson/rpi-haskell)